openseattle/openseattle.github.io/pages/about.md

 ## Projects

-Check out our [project gallery](/projects), or browse new project ideas (and submit your own!) [here](https://github.com/openseattle/project-ideas/issues).
+Check out our [project gallery](/projects), or [browse new project ideas](https://github.com/openseattle/project-ideas/issues) (and submit your own!).
 Sign up for the Open Seattle email newsletter to get updates about our projects and the latest news.
 We send emails no more frequently than twice a month.

 {% include newsletter.html %}